 - Fermented soy products such as: miso soup, natto and tempeh.

-Sourdough bread - Fermented vegetables such as: pickles and kimchi zoals: augurken en kimchi
+- Fermented vegetables such as: pickles and kimchi zoals: augurken en kimchi

 However, many of the bacteria from foods do not survive the acidity of your stomach.
 Therefore, a probiotic supplement can be a good addition to your daily diet.